whypea/h-scheduler/newnotes.md

 input
     either a new user-generated ics
-    or a file to be modified
+    or a file to be modifie
+    options
+        asking for more options if they aren't filled out? defaults for options?
+        be verbose?

 input is parsed (newFile ) into Data.Time (Day/time), Timezone
     what do I do with a parser/megaparsec/optparse?
-Day/time will be distributed
+Day/time will be distributed by the solver,
+    SOLVER IS THE MOST DIFFICULT PART OF THIS

 icalendar file printing options